-On the bus, the man with the tidy goatee said he’d had to go straight to bed after watching The Bourne Supremacy; “I was fucked!
+On the bus, the man with the tidy goatee said he’d had to go straight to bed after watching The Bourne Supremacy: “I was fucked!
 What a film!
 It was even better than James Bond”.

-I asked Julian whether he'd had a good Christmas.
+I asked Martin whether he'd had a good Christmas.
 He said it had been a quiet one up until one of his neighbours had been shot dead by the police after a noisy twenty-four hour siege.

-Bowling Street was covered in dog shit.
+Crosland Street was covered in dog shit.

 Other stickers I saw on doors today: "Hello, Welcome.
 Now piss off!" and "My Rottweiler kills chavs".